Ric Grenell won't rule out run for California governor amid Newsom recall, says GOP can win

 "Gavin Newsom has literally just basically mismanaged the state.
 This is not a partisan thing.
 He wasn't qualified to be a manager.
 And we've seen it over and over with a lot of different issues," he said.

 "Out of 50 states, there's one state that still doesn't have churches open, gyms open or eating inside, and that's California," Grenell continued.
-"Obviously 49 states are trying to follow the science and Gavin Newsom is clearly not following the scinece because he stands as an outlier."
+"Obviously 49 states are trying to follow the science and Gavin Newsom is clearly not following the science because he stands as an outlier."

 CLICK HERE TO GET THE FOX NEWS APP

-Grenell said there's a chance that Republicans could trigger a recall and even win, because of the widespread exasperation among the citizenry.
+Grenell said there's a chance Republicans could trigger a recall and even win because of the widespread exasperation among the citizenry.

 "It's not really about red state or blue state.
 It's about frustrated state," he said.